NicolasBernaerts/tasmota/teleinfo/README.md

 FTP server
 ----------

-This firmware runs a simple FTP server.
+If you are using a build with a LittleFS partition, this firmware runs a simple FTP server.

 Il allows you to connect automatically to retrieve daily and weekly energy logs.

-FTP server is automatically started.
+It is automatically started.

-Its main limitation is that it can only one connexion at a time.
-So you need to limit simultaneous connexions to **1** in your FTP client.
-Otherwise, connexion will fail.

 Credentials are :
   * login : **teleinfo**
   * password : **teleinfo**

+This embedded FTP server main limitation is that it can only one connexion at a time. \
+So you need to limit simultaneous connexions to **1** on your FTP client.
+Otherwise, connexion will fail.

 Adapter
 -------